-- Since the existing mechanism of release of funds is causing much more delay in release/ payment to the stakeholders. - To save delay in Payment of bills centralized payment system has been introduced from the month of September 2017 in consultation with the AP Centre for Finance System and Services (APCFSS).

-- The details of Children attended, opted and availed MDM are being captured through SMS/ Mobile App in co-ordination with NIC and AP Online (Automated Monitoring System). - Based on the data collected through Automated Monitoring System the Cooking Cost and honorarium to cook-cum-helpers is being released directly from State to the Agencies/ CCHs. - The payment is seamless and being done every month before 15th through etransfer.
+- The earlier mechanism of release of funds is causing much more delay in release/ payment to the stakeholders. - ❖ To save delay in Payment of bills centralized payment system has been introduced from the month of September 2017 in consultation with the AP Centre for Finance System and Services (APCFSS). - ❖ The details of Children attended, opted and availed MDM are being captured through SMS/ Mobile App in co-ordination with NIC and AP Online (Automated Monitoring System). - ❖ Based on the data collected through Automated Monitoring System the bills will be generated by the APCFSS and sent to the District Educational Officers for confirmation and payment.
+The Cooking Cost and the honorarium to cook-cumhelpers are transferred directly into their Bank Accounts of the Cooking Agencies/ CCHs. - ❖ The payment is seamless and being done every month before 15th through e-transfer.

-2.4.3 Dates when the funds released to State Authority/Directorate/District/ Block/Gram Panchayat and finally to the cooking agency/school:
+2.4.3 Dates when the funds released to State Authority/Directorate/District/Block/Gram Panchayat and finally to the cooking agency/school:

 Releases GOI State Govt.
-Direct- orate District Block/ Mandal School/Co oking Agencies Adhoc 26-04-2018 07-06-2018 13-06-2018 The payment has been centralized 1 st Installment 07-09-2018 01-10-2018 05-10-2018 2 nd Installment 13-12-2018 03-01-2019 07-01-2018
+Direct- orate to Districts District Block/ Mandal School/C ooking Agencies Adhoc 26-04-2019 07-06-2019 13-06-2019 13-06-2019 ment has 1 st Installment 16-09-2019 01-10-2019 05-10-2019 05-10-2019 been ce ntralized 2 nd Installment 13-12-2019 03-12-2019 18-12-2019 18-12-2019